NASA engineering has taken us to the moon and back. Even more, NASA’s Apollo program has given engineers 5 invaluable mindset lessons.

 - Calculation of the Moon’s gravity for planned spacecraft operations

 Engineers understood how even a misplaced screw could cause mission failure.
 So, this drove engineers to analyze every last detail to death as if their lives depended on it.
 This was the work culture of NASA and it created high-performing engineers.

 The lesson is, don’t expect others to pick up your slack.
-When you’re given a task, do it to the best of your ability from the start.
+When you’re given a task, do it to the best of your ability.
 Because it’s unfair to other engineers who need to pick up your pieces.
 Plus, you’re limiting your learning and you’ll never become a 10x engineer.
 Even more, this is how engineering failures happen.